DonovanWeber/MrRobogers-Project/README.md

 ## Setup/Installation Requirements

-* Clone my       repository from Github
+* Clone my MrRogobers-Project repository from Github
 * Go to the first level of the directory
 * Open mrrogober/index.html

 ## Known Bugs

 No known bugs contact me at [donovanweber03@gmail.com](mailto:donovanweber03@gmail.com) if any bugs are found.

 ## Specs

 Describe: digitReplacer()

-Test: "It should return an integer when the user inputs a string of numbers"
-code: digitReplacer("5")
-Expected Output: 5

 Test: "It should return an array of numbers from 0 to the user's inputted number."
 Code: digitReplacer(7)